Meet the Freedom Family

 If their story of freedom lost - and found again - touches your heart, consider joining our Freedom Family as a sponsor.

-Today they live in relative freedom on more than 100 acres east of Colorado Springs.
-We have chosen to let them retain their wildness and let them live as unaffected by human interference as possible.
+Each member of our Freedom Family has a unique story, and together they live in relative freedom on more than 100 acres east of Colorado Springs.
+We have chosen to let the original horses (only mares now) retain their wildness and let them live as unaffected by human interference as possible, respecting their natural behaviors and social bonds.